tutods/codeboost-lp-structure/README.md

 ## 📄 Roadmap

-The goal of **DevLinks** is build your first website, but, in my case, I have a few changes when comparing with the course:

 - [x] Use **Next.js** and **Tailwind CSS**;
 - [x] Use SVG Sprite for the icons;
 - [x] Convert static assets from `.png`/`.jpg` to `.webp`;